-The APP applying after the KIT day, SPLIT day or Stringer day will be the same as that applying before the KIT day, SPLIT day or Stringer day (ie there is no need to recalculate APP simply because the employee has returned to work for a KIT day, SPLIT day or Stringer day during the period of relevant child related leave).
+The APP applying after the KIT day, SPLIT day or Stringer day will be the same as the APP that applied before.
+There is no need to recalculate APP simply because the employee has returned to work for a KIT, SPLIT or Stringer day during the period of leave.
 Please see example 18 to see how this works for both the CPP and CEC cumulatives.